elixir-lang/elixir/lib/elixir/pages/mix-and-otp/genserver.md

 end
 ```

-Our test case first asserts there's no buckets in our registry, creates a named bucket, looks it up, and asserts it behaves as a bucket.
+Our test case first asserts there are no buckets in our registry, creates a named bucket, looks it up, and asserts it behaves as a bucket.

 There is one important difference between the `setup` block we wrote for `KV.Registry` and the one we wrote for `KV.Bucket`.
 Instead of starting the registry by hand by calling `KV.Registry.start_link/1`, we instead called the `ExUnit.Callbacks.start_supervised!/2` function, passing the `KV.Registry` module.